dimitrisPs/msdesis/README.md

 ### Architecture

 ![m3dris-architecture](media/architecture.png)
-The architecture of our multitask framework with both heads attached.
+The architecture of our multi-task framework with both heads attached.
 Left and right rectified images are processed by the shared  feature  encoder  which  outputs  feature  maps Fi at  different  scales Si.
 Those  features  are  inputs  to  each  task  specific sub-network (head) which make the final predictions.
 The modular design allows us to interchange or remove part of the network.

 ### Reconstructed output